himalagrawal/himalagrawal.github.io/_posts/2014-07-16-controlarm.markdown

   <li>Used MTS machine for loading specimens along with strain gauges and Digital Image Correlation (DIC) to measure strains</li>
   <li>Analyzed the interpreted the machine data using Python programming language for different material properties</li>
   <li>Used the material properties as input for composite laminate simulations using Abaqus</li>
-  <li>Studied the effect of change on geometry and material orientations on stresses and strains using Abaqus</li>
+  <li>Studied the effect of change of geometry and material orientations on stresses and strains using Abaqus</li>
   <li>Performed preliminary compression molding experiments using the proprietary material system</li>

 </ul>